bbepis/XUnity.AutoTranslator/README.md

 [Behaviour]
-Delay=0                          ;Delay to wait before attempting to translate a text in seconds MaxCharactersPerTranslation=200  ;Max characters per text to translate IgnoreWhitespaceInDialogue=True  ;Whether or not to ignore whitespace, including newlines, in dialogue keys IgnoreWhitespaceInNGUI=True      ;Whether or not to ignore whitespace, including newlines, in NGUI MinDialogueChars=20              ;The length of the text for it to be considered a dialogue
+Delay=0                          ;Delay to wait before attempting to translate a text in seconds MaxCharactersPerTranslation=200  ;Max characters per text to translate.
+Max 500.
+IgnoreWhitespaceInDialogue=True  ;Whether or not to ignore whitespace, including newlines, in dialogue keys IgnoreWhitespaceInNGUI=True      ;Whether or not to ignore whitespace, including newlines, in NGUI MinDialogueChars=20              ;The length of the text for it to be considered a dialogue